-- the water resource system, including among others information about reservoirs, dams, aqueducts, pumping stations and water treatment plants; - surface and groundwater hydrology, such as general topographic information, digital elevation models, watershed areas, hydrological measuring stations, aquifers, wells and boreholes; - geographical information related to water quality; - other useful geographical information of the area, not directly related to the Athens hydrosystem.
+- The water resource system, including among others information about reservoirs, dams, aqueducts, pumping stations and WTP; - Surface and groundwater hydrology, such as general topographic information, digital elevation models, watershed areas, hydrological measuring stations, aquifers, wells and boreholes; - Geographical information related to water quality; - Other useful geographical information of the area, not directly related to the Athens hydrosystem.

-By the end of DSS development all components of the DSS will be able to use the GIS as a user interface, entering data and representing simulation results with a geographical dimension.
-The GIS component is important for an additional reason: Although not every participant in the decision-making process can delve in the theoretical background of the methodologies applied, it is very important that the level of acceptance to the methodologies and the confidence to the results is high.
+By the end of the DSS development all components of the DSS will be able to use the GIS as a user interface, entering data and representing simulation results with a geographical dimension.
+The GIS component is important for an additional reason: although not every participant in the decision-making process can delve in the theoretical background of the methodologies applied, it is very important that the level of acceptance to the methodologies and the confidence to the results is high.
 GIS is able to present data and results in a comprehensive way that facilitates the understanding of their meaning.

 The automated telemetric system is used in the DSS, because it can provide data of high reliability, without delay, and less costly than conventionally measured data.
-During the current phase of the project, peripheral telemetric stations are to be located near the main reservoirs and transfer automatically or semi-automatically important hydrological data to the central system.
+During the current phase of the project, peripheral telemetric stations have been located near the main reservoirs and transfer automatically or semi-automatically important hydrological data to the central system.
 The new telemetric system will also help EYDAP to build a modern measuring system that will replace older prone to malfunction measuring stations.
-The data collected will include stage and discharge data from the main stream of each river basin, water level data in the reservoirs, rainfall data and meteorological data.
-The data collection procedure is to be initiated periodically by the central telemetric system.
-All data will be stored in the database for immediate use by other systems.
+The data collected includes stage and discharge data from the main stream of each river basin, water level data in the reservoirs, rainfall data and meteorological data.
+The data collection procedure is initiated periodically by the central telemetric system.
+All data is stored in the database for immediate use by other systems.